-A. The use of audible electronic communication devices, including cell phones on PMCPOA property is permitted only outdoors.

-B. In the event of an emergency the use of audible electronic communication devices, including cell phones is permitted indoors.

-C. All cell phones must be maintained in the vibrate or silent mode at all times.

-D. Electronic communication devices, including cell phones may be used for text messages, email or internet access anywhere so long as no sound is emitted.
+- A. The use of audible electronic communication devices, including cell phones on PMCPOA property is permitted only outdoors. - B. In the event of an emergency the use of audible electronic communication devices, including cell phones is permitted indoors. - C. All cell phones must be maintained in the vibrate or silent mode at all times. - D. Electronic communication devices, including cell phones may be used for text messages, email or internet access anywhere so long as no sound is emitted.

-3.20 Smoking, including e-cigarettes, is allowed in designated smoking areas only.

-3.21 Personal knives with a three-inch blade or greater are not allowed in the clubhouse complex.

-3.22 Discharge of firearms, shooting a bow/arrow, hunting.
-The following applies within the boundaries of the Pine Mountain Club development;

-A. Discharge of firearms including, but not limited to, BB guns, paintball guns, air soft guns, pellet guns and any similar guns or equipment capable of propelling a projectile, is not permitted.
-(Exception: PMCPOA

-Patrol officers who are trained and authorized to use paintball guns for hazing of bears and wildlife as necessary.)

-B. Shooting a weapon system consisting of an elastic launching device (such as bow, crossbow, slingshot, etc.) and long-shafted or arrow-like projectiles (such as arrows, bolts, quarrels, etc.) or other projectiles (such as stones, steel balls, lead balls, marbles, etc.) is not permitted.
-(Exception: Bows (not crossbows) can be used to shoot arrows at the Archery Range by members of the Pine Mountain Archers Club.)
-C. Any form of hunting and/or trapping of wildlife is not permitted unless authorized and/or permitted by the California Department of Fish and Wildlife (CDFW) and/or the United States Department of Agriculture (USDA) for the purposes of wildlife depredation or relocation.
-A copy of any permit issued or similar documentation will be delivered to the PMCPOA Patrol Office prior to any actions authorized or permitted.

-3.23 The use of marijuana in any form is prohibited on Association property.

-3.24 Use of skateboards, skates and non-motorized scooters:

-A. As addressed in this rule, a skateboard is any board or other object which has wheels attached to it by any means whatsoever and which is intended to be propelled by pushing, pulling, body movement, or gravity and to which there is not affixed any device or mechanism for steering.
-The provisions of this rule equally apply to the use of other wheeled devices, including, but not limited to, skates (roller and in-line, rollerblades) and non-motorized scooters.

-B. Riding skateboards, skates or non-motorized scooters is prohibited in Lampkin Park, on Association sidewalks, and in Association parking areas (other than use as transportation to/from the clubhouse).

-C. Persons riding on skateboards, skates or non-motorized scooters on Association roadways shall comply with the following requirements and restrictions:

-1. Persons shall obey all speed limits, stop signs, and other traffic controls that govern right-of-way, and shall ride close to the far-right edge of the roadway.

-2. No person shall operate a skateboard, skates or a non-motorized scooter recklessly or in such a manner or at such a speed as to cause or threaten to cause injury to himself or herself or to others, or to create an obstruction or to present a hazard to the free use of Association property by other pedestrians or motorists.
+- 3.20 Smoking, including e-cigarettes, is allowed in designated smoking areas only. - 3.21 Personal knives with a three-inch blade or greater are not allowed in the clubhouse complex. - 3.22 Discharge of firearms, shooting a bow/arrow, hunting.
+The following applies within the boundaries of the Pine Mountain Club development; - A. The discharge of firearms including, but not limited to, BB guns, paintball guns, air soft guns, pellet guns and any similar guns or equipment capable of propelling a projectile, is not permitted.
+The following exceptions exist: - 1.
+PMCPOA Patrol officers who are trained and authorized to use paintball guns for hazing of bears and wildlife as necessary; or - 2. any peace officer acting in the line of duty; or - 3. if necessary, in self-defense; or - 4. the firing of blank cartridge salutes by honor guards. - B. The shooting of a weapon system consisting of an elastic launching device (such as bow, crossbow, slingshot, etc.) and long-shafted or arrow-like projectiles (such as arrows, bolts, quarrels, etc.) or other projectiles (such as stones, steel balls, lead balls, marbles, etc.) is not permitted.
+(Exception: Bows (not crossbows) can be used to shoot arrows at the Archery Range by members of the Pine Mountain Archers Club.) - C. Any form of hunting and/or trapping is not permitted unless authorized and/or permitted by the California Department of Fish and Wildlife (CDFW) and/or the United States Department of Agriculture (USDA) for the purposes of wildlife depredation or relocation.
+A copy of any permit issued or similar documentation will be delivered to the PMCPOA Patrol Office prior to any actions authorized or permitted. - 3.23 The use of marijuana in any form is prohibited on Association property. - 3.24 Use of skateboards, skates and non-motorized scooters: - A. As addressed in this rule, a skateboard is any board or other object which has wheels attached to it by any means whatsoever and which is intended to be propelled by pushing, pulling, body movement, or gravity and to which there is not affixed any device or mechanism for steering.
+The provisions of this rule equally apply to the use of other wheeled devices, including, but not limited to, skates (roller and in-line, rollerblades) and non-motorized scooters. - B. Riding skateboards, skates or non-motorized scooters is prohibited in Lampkin Park, on Association sidewalks, and in Association parking areas (other than use as transportation to/from the clubhouse). - C. Persons riding on skateboards, skates or non-motorized scooters on Association roadways shall comply with the following requirements and restrictions: - 1.
+Persons shall obey all speed limits, stop signs, and other traffic controls that govern right-of-way, and shall ride close to the far-right edge of the roadway. - 2.
+No person shall operate a skateboard, skates or a non-motorized scooter recklessly or in such a manner or at such a speed as to cause or threaten to cause injury to himself or herself or to others, or to create an obstruction or to present a hazard to the free use of Association property by other pedestrians or motorists.